adarshaketh/BlahajTargetList/README.md

 Due to lack of time i couldn't concentrate more on Website UI.
 ## What I learned
 Creating an API in node.js.
 Usage of express.js in node.js.
 Integrating Twilio API and CockroachDB to node.js project.
-## What's next for 🦈🦈�Blahaj Gang Target List💪🦈
+## What's next for 🦈🦈Blahaj Gang Target List💪🦈
 I am thinking to add delete, edit feature for Targets and members.
 Also i am thinking to add Admin Panel to manage Users more easily and secure way.